typedb/typedb-docs/00-general/04-quickstart.md

 (grantee: $p, content: $c)isa content-permission; get $c;
 ```
-Have a look at the `social_network_data.gql` file, there are a number of rules written to give permission to view content, based on how or where the content was shared.
+Have a look at the `social_network_data.tql` file, there are a number of rules written to give permission to view content, based on how or where the content was shared.

 Let's look at another rule: